 - 1) Mount the Camera with the included Magic Arm.
 Use the Velcro strap on the Magic Arm to strain-relieve the camera cable. - 2) Connect the Umbilical Cable to the Camera and plug it into the Transmitter box. - 3) Power up the Transmitter.
 A single supply powers the Transmitter and Camera.
 An LED shows power. - 4) Confirm it's working.
-LEDs show Power, Fiber Connection, SDI Signal, and Data Activity (top to bottom). - 5) Connect your fiber (ST single-mode) to the Transmitter. - 6) Power up the Receiver and connect the other end of your fiber to it.
-LEDs show Power, Fiber Connection with the Transmitter, SDI Signal presence, and Data Activity (top to bottom). - 7) Connect a 3-pin XLR audio cable to the Receiver and extend it to the video pit (or wherever your control location is).
+"Power" and "Camera OK" LEDs should be lit.
+The "Fiber Error" LED remains lit until the Receiver is connected.
+An HD/3G-SDI output is provided for local monitoring. - 5) Connect your fiber (ST single-mode) to the Transmitter. - 6) Power up the Receiver and connect the other end of your fiber to it.
+Confirm it's working.
+The "Fiber Error" LEDs on the Transmitter and Receiver should now be OFF. - 7) Connect a 3-pin XLR audio cable to the Receiver and extend it to the video pit (or wherever your control location is).
 Plug the other end of the cable into the USB Control Cable included with the Tablet Controller and power up the Tablet. - 8) Use additional 3-pin XLR cables to daisy chain any additional Receivers. - 9) Connect the BNC output from the Receiver to the truck or a monitor and enjoy the picture!